nguyent2/Translation-of-nucleotides/README.md

 ## ERRORS:

-A list in bullet form of all known errors and deficiencies in your implementation.
+A list in bullet form of all known errors and deficiencies in my implementation.
 * IndexError: the index is not in the string

 ## SUMMARY:

-A brief summary description of the design and implementation, including how much your initial design plan evolved, the final result you achieved, and the amount of time you spent as a programmer in accomplishing these results.
+A brief summary description of the design and implementation, including how much my initial design plan evolved, the final result I achieved, and the amount of time I spent as a programmer in accomplishing these results.
 This should be no more than two paragraphs.
-Consider this like a report of what you did.
+Consider this like a report of what I did.

 This program is useful for biologist or anyone who works in the lab relating to genes.
 Each function is a part of the program, which makes the program easier to read.
 It is so easy to follow the algorithm implemented in this program, as each function serves as a part of the program.